 Quick Attack allows your unit to deal its damage to the enemy before enemy damage is dealt to it.
 This means if you kill the foe, your unit will survive without taking any damage at all if it kills the enemy unit targeted.

-This isn't necessarily a keyword, but it might as well be.
-If you summon a unit which has "ready your attack", you'll generate an Attack Token.
+The Rally keyword has replaced 'ready your attack' from the preview patches.
+If you summon a unit or cast a spell with Rally, you'll generate an Attack Token.
 An Attack Token dictates when you can attack the enemy, and is the sword icon to the right of the screen, near the big blue pass button.

 So, you can use this mechanic if you want to attack on a defensive turn, or even attack twice on when it's your turn to attack.

 Recalled units are returned to their player’s hand.
 This can be used to disrupt the opponent’s tempo or to regain value in hand, meaning you’ve got a lot of decisions to make when using this keyword.